Tokyo is wonderful. However, sometimes you just want to get away from all the towering skyscrapers and the modern world.

 If you have tried the many hikes in and around Tokyo but are still hungry for more, then we recommend the tranquil trails of Kamakura.

 Kamakura is one of Japan’s most popular tourist spots.
-It is wall-to-wall shrines, temples, shopping districts and history, and at just an hour away, it makes the perfect plan-b for those that want to experience traditional Japanese culture without footing the bill for a visit to Kyoto.
+It is wall-to-wall with shrines, temples, shopping districts, and history, and at just an hour away from Tokyo, it makes the perfect plan-b for those that want to experience traditional Japanese culture without footing the bill for a visit to Kyoto.
 In fact, Kamakura is so similar to Kyoto, that it has earned the nickname “Little Kyoto”.

 Top tip: Here’s where you can find hiking gear in Tokyo.

-Once you’re at Kamakura, you have three famous trails to choose from: The Western Daibutsu Hiking Course, the Northern Tenen Hiking Course and the Eastern Gionyama Hiking Course.
+Once you’re at Kamakura, you have three famous trails to choose from: The Daibutsu Hiking Trail in the west, the Tenen Hiking Trail in the north, and the Gionyama Hiking Trail in the east.
 Each offers a different experience and level of difficulty.
-While hiking be on the look out for hidden shrines and forgotten tombs, no doubt ready to haunt your ass for intruding on sacred land because Japan is all about some haunting.
+While hiking, be on the lookout for hidden shrines and forgotten tombs.

 Be sure to read our Kamakura mega guide for more ways to have fun in the area.